gottagofaster236/SonicVisualSplit/README.md

 ## System requirements
 Required OS version is **Windows 10 64-bit** (2016's Anniversary Update or newer).

-If you want to record (or stream) your game footage, you have to have [OBS Studio](https://obsproject.com/) (or an another streaming software) installed.
+If you want to record (or stream) your game footage, you have to have [OBS Studio](https://obsproject.com/) (or other streaming software) installed.

 ## Installation
 1. Unpack the contents of [SVS.zip](https://github.com/gottagofaster236/SonicVisualSplit/releases/latest/download/SVS.zip)